canonical/rt-conf/README.md

 It you make a copy, make sure to place it in a directory accessible to the snap, such as the user home directory.

 Run rt-conf to apply the configurations:
 ```shell
 sudo rt-conf --file=/var/snap/rt-conf/common/config.yaml
 ```

 Set `--help` for more details.

-The rt-conf app can be set to as a oneshot service on system startup.
+The rt-conf app can be set to run as a oneshot service on system startup.
-This is useful for re-applying unpersisted IRQ tuning and power management settings on boot.
+This is useful for re-applying non-persistent IRQ tuning and power management settings on boot.

 By default, the service reads the [default configuration file](#default-configuration-file).

-To change the config file path, change the value of `config-file` snap configuration.
+To change the config file path, use the `config-file` snap configuration.
 Example:
 ```shell
 sudo snap set rt-conf config-file=/home/ubuntu/rt-conf.yaml
 ```